rnietoe/Training/docs/AWS/03-Network.md

 scaling is automatic

-enable **api gateway caching** to cache API gateway endpoint's responses for a TTL period in seconds

-!!!danger "If a cache is configured, then Amazon API Gateway will return a cached response for duplicate requests for a customizable time, but only if under configured throttling limits"
+enable **api gateway caching** to cache API gateway endpoint's responses for a TTL period in seconds.
+If a cache is configured, then Amazon API Gateway will return a cached response for duplicate requests for a customizable time, but only if under configured throttling limits.

-same origin policy to prevent cross site scripting (XSS) attacks.
-Cross origin resource sharing (CORS) allow restricted resources in a web page to be requested from a different domain.
-Enable **CORS** in Apigateway when the error message is "Origin policy cannot be read at the remote resource"
+same origin policy to prevent cross site scripting (XSS) attacks. **CORS** (Cross Origin Resource Sharing) allow restricted resources in a web page to be requested from a different domain.
+Enable CORS in Apigateway when the error message is *"Origin policy cannot be read at the remote resource"*.